microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/Microsoft.Graph.Calendar.md

 Nullable.

 ### [Get-MgUserCalendarGroupCalendar](Get-MgUserCalendarGroupCalendar.md)
-Retrieve a list of calendars belonging to a calendar group.
+The calendars in the calendar group.
+Navigation property.
+Read-only.
+Nullable.

 ### [Get-MgUserCalendarMultiValueExtendedProperty](Get-MgUserCalendarMultiValueExtendedProperty.md)
 The collection of multi-value extended properties defined for the calendar.